 Beat on medium to high speed until stiff peaks form, about 3-5 minutes.
 Stop once you reach stiff peaks as overbeating can begin to breakdown the icing’s structure.

 Alter the consistency of the icing to match your needs.
 Again if you need some of it for detailed piping you might want to remove some of the thicker icing to a piping bag before thinning out the rest.
-A little water goes a long way so only add small quantities at a time (like 1/8 tsp) and thoroughly mix it in before adding more.
+A little water goes a long way so only add small quantities at a time (like 1/8 tsp) and thoroughly mix it in with a spoon before adding more.
 Again, a 7-12 second consistency is good for piping and flooding cookies.

 Pro Tips Tricks and Substitutions